+6.4.
+Mandatory Reporters

+- 6.4.1.
+Select classes of people in the community (including teachers, nurses and doctors) are required by law to report to the Child Protection Unit of the Department of Health and Human Services (DHHS) where they have formed a belief, on reasonable grounds, that a child is in need of protection because they have suffered (or are likely to suffer) significant harm due to physical or sexual abuse. - 6.4.2.
+This report must be made as soon as practicable, and after each occasion where he or she becomes aware of a further reasonable grounds for the belief.

 6.5.
-Mandatory Reporters
+Reasonable grounds for belief

 - 6.5.1.
-Select classes of people in the community (including teachers, nurses and doctors) are required by law to report to the Child Protection Unit of the Department of Health and Human Services (DHHS) where they have formed a belief, on reasonable grounds, that a child is in need of protection because they have suffered (or are likely to suffer) significant harm due to physical or sexual abuse. - 6.5.2.
-This report must be made as soon as practicable, and after each occasion where he or she becomes aware of a further reasonable grounds for the belief.
+A reasonable belief is formed if a reasonable person believes that: - 6.5.1.1. the child needs protection. - 6.5.1.2. the child has suffered or is likely to suffer significant harm because of physical or sexual injury; and - 6.5.1.3. the child's parents are unable or unwilling to protect the child.

+- 6.5.2.
+To form a reasonable belief, you should consider and objectively assess all the relevant facts, such as the source of the allegation and how it was communicated, the nature of and details of the allegation, and whether there is any other related matters known regarding the alleged perpetrator. - 6.5.3.
+A 'reasonable belief' or a 'belief on reasonable grounds' is not the same as having proof but is more than mere rumour or speculation. - 6.5.4.
+You will have reasonable grounds to notify if: - 6.5.4.1. a child states that they have been physically or sexually abused. - 6.5.4.2. a child states that they know someone who has been physically or sexually abused (sometimes the child may be talking about themselves). - 6.5.4.3. someone who knows a child states that the child has been physically or sexually abused. - 6.5.4.4. professional observations of the child's behaviour or development leads a professional to form a belief that the child has been physically or sexually abused or is likely to be abused. - 6.5.4.5. signs of abuse lead to a belief that the child has been physically or sexually abused.

 6.6.
-Reasonable grounds for belief

-- 6.6.1.A reasonable belief is formed if a reasonable person believes that: - 6.6.1.1. the child is in need of protection; - 6.6.1.2. the child has suffered or is likely to suffer significant harm as a result of physical or sexual injury; and - 6.6.1.3. the child's parents are unable or unwilling to protect the child. - 6.6.2.To form a reasonable belief, you should consider and objectively assess all the relevant facts, such as the source of the allegation and how it was communicated, the nature of and details of the allegation, and whether there is any other related matters known regarding the alleged perpetrator. - 6.6.3.A 'reasonable belief' or a 'belief on reasonable grounds' is not the same as having proof, but is more than mere rumour or speculation. - 6.6.4.
-You will have reasonable grounds to notify if: - 6.6.4.1. a child states that they have been physically or sexually abused; - 6.6.4.2. a child states that they know someone who has been physically or sexually abused (sometimes the child may be talking about themselves); - 6.6.4.3. someone who knows a child states that the child has been physically or sexually abused; - 6.6.4.4. professional observations of the child's behaviour or development leads a professional to form a belief that the child has been physically or sexually abused or is likely to be abused; or - 6.6.4.5. signs of abuse lead to a belief that the child has been physically or sexually abused.
+Voluntary Reporters

+In addition to the mandatory reporting obligations above, any person who believes on reasonable grounds that a child is in need of protection from any form of child abuse, may disclose that information to the Police or DHHS.

 6.7.
-Voluntary Reporters

-6.7.1.In addition to the mandatory reporting obligations above, any person who believes on reasonable grounds that a child is in need of protection from any form of child abuse, may disclose that information to the Police or DHHS.

-6.8.
 Reporting Child Sexual Abuse

-6.8.1.If a person receives information that leads them to form a reasonable belief that a sexual offence has been committed in Victoria against a child (under the age of 16 years) by another person (of or over the age of 18 years), the person has a legal obligation to disclose that information to the Police as soon as it is practicable.
+If a person receives information that leads them to form a reasonable belief that a sexual offence has been committed in Victoria against a child (under the age of 16 years) by another person (of or over the age of 18 years), the person has a legal obligation to disclose that information to the Police as soon as it is practicable.
 Individuals who fail to comply with this obligation under the Crimes Act 1958 (Vic) may be subject to a penalty of 3 years imprisonment.

-6.9.
+6.8.
 Lacrosse Victoria Approach to Reports of Abuse